Skip to main content

 )

-if result.isError:
+if result.result.isError:

 print(f"\nExecution failed: {result.error}")